niimmiish/niimmiish.github.io/_pages/about.md

 -- -- -- --

 # About This Website
 This website is built with the static site generator Jekyll and the Minimal Mistakes theme, and hosted on GitHub Pages.
-You can read about my experience building this website in a series of posts, starting [here]({{ site.baseurl }}/personal website/PWHT-0-personal-website-live-1).
+You can read about my experience building this website in a series of posts, starting [here]({{ site.baseurl }}/personal website/PWHT-0-personal-website-live-1){: style="color: #343434"}.

 I learned a lot from several blogs and websites.
 So, thank you all.